gcallah/indras_net/capital/origin_of_money/paper.md

 exchangeable: and that recognition, in itself, would make the good a more attractive acquisition in future possible exchanges.

-But Mener went further, and analyzed *why* certain goods were particularly suited to take on the role of medium of exchange.
+But Menger went further, and analyzed *why* certain goods were particularly suited to take on the role of medium of exchange.
 Such properties as *divisibility*, *durability*, and *ease of transport* would all increase the likelihood that a good would emerge as a medium of exchange.